Invest in the Winchester district

 -

-The business landscape in the district offers a blend of historical charm and modern innovation.
+The business landscape offers a blend of historical charm and modern innovation.
 It boasts a diverse array of industries, from traditional sectors like agriculture and tourism to emerging fields such as technology and healthcare.
 The district is home to high-profile employers including IBM, Arqiva, NATS, HSBC and Zurich.

-The city's stunning architecture, including the iconic Winchester Cathedral, serves as a backdrop for bustling commerce.
-Winchester has also become a hub for technology companies and startups, drawn by its proximity to London and the South East, as well as its excellent quality of life and the pool of talent from the district’s two universities and excellent schools.
+The district has become a hub for digital/technology companies and startups, drawn by its proximity to London and the South East, as well as its excellent pool of talent from the district’s two universities and excellent schools.

-The Winchester High Street vacancy rate went to 4.7% in January 2025, well below the national vacancy rate (14%) (Winchester District Quarterly Economic Intelligence Dashboard, March 2025).
+The Winchester High Street vacancy rate went to 7.0% (January 2026) but remained well below the national rate of 13.5% (Winchester District Quarterly Economic Intelligence Dashboard, March 2026).

 The Winchester district has excellent business networks: Find out more of the business networking offer here.